Day 1 – Inverness, Torridon, Ullapool

 Day 4 – Achnahaird Bay, Garvie Bay

-After breakfast, we depart for Achnahaird Bay where we will follow a path along the cliff-tops overlooking Enard Bay.
+After breakfast, we depart for Garvie Bay – a 45-minute walk across the moorland takes us to a secluded beach where Suilven creates the perfect backdrop to the foreshore.
+After lunch, we will head back to Achnahiard follow the path along the cliff-tops overlooking Enard Bay.
 Here the views across the sea towards the Assynt mountains create a spectacular backdrop – Suilven, Cul Mor, Stac Pollaidh and Ben Mor Coigach punctuate the horizon with their enigmatic shapes.
-After lunch, we will take a moorland walk to Garvie Bay where a variety of photographic opportunities await.

 Day 5 – Dundonnell

-On our final morning, we will ascend a high point, which gives unbroken views towards An Teallach.
+After checking out, we will drive to Dundonnell and ascend a high point, which gives unbroken views towards An Teallach.
 The well-wooded area has stands of mature trees, which eventually give way and the An Teallach Massif is revealed in its entirety.
-A 1300 departure will facilitate an arrival at Inverness Station around 1500 where the workshop will conclude.
+A 1300 departure will facilitate arrival at Inverness Station around 1500 where the workshop will conclude.